Prisoner (311 song)

 "Prisoner" is the second track and second single from 311's 1997 album Transistor.
 When being interviewed in 1999, SA Martinez stated that "Prisoner" is his favorite 311 song.
-The song is about being trapped in a material plane and about someone not being themselves.
+The song is about feeling trapped and someone not being themselves.

 Music video

-The music video shows a woman going inside a cold pool.
-With the lid to the pool closed, the band members are standing around in what looks like a basement, singing the song with various men in uniforms seen in the background.
-Clips of the woman in the pool is also occasionally seen.
-Later on, the band members are seen in that same pool.
+The music video begins with a woman entering a cold pool.
+With the pool's lid closed, the band members perform the song in what appears to be a basement, while various men in uniforms can be seen in the background.
+Throughout the video, clips of the woman in the pool are intermittently shown.
+Later, the band members themselves are seen in the same pool.
 The music video for "Prisoner" was shot in Los Angeles, California.